 Access to workflow files (*.xaml) remains protected since the permissions for these were explicitly set without inheritance at step 5.
 Access to other files in the project folder is granted to standard users.

-Securely installed projects are executed by Robot slave instances in standard user mode.
+Securely installed projects are ran by Robot executor instances in standard user mode.

-The Robot slave cannot access the workflow files (*.xaml) by itself in the installation folder (
+The Robot executor cannot access the workflow files (*.xaml) by itself in the installation folder (

 %ProgramData%/UiPath/Projects/<ProjectName.Version>), and performs the following steps:

 - Makes an open file request to the Robot Service.